Zika Virus, Mosquitoes, and Microcephaly: A Worrying Infection

 Researchers have started the process of creating a vaccine for the Zika virus.
 Unfortunately, this process will probably take a long time.
-The best thing that we can at the moment to prevent a Zika virus infection is to avoid mosquito bites.
+The best thing that we can at the moment to prevent an infection is to avoid mosquito bites.

 People should contact a health agency in their own country and do some careful research before they begin to travel.
 Recommended precautions to prevent mosquito bites are listed below.
 At the moment, these precautions are needed when travelling to a tropical country containing mosquitoes that transmit disease.
 Some of them may become necessary in other countries as mosquitoes spread.

 - Wear insect repellent when outdoors during the day or early evening.